Datera/kubernetes-driver/guide/openshift.md

 # Run a HA MySQL database on Red Hat OpenShift with Datera
 OpenShift Container Platform is Red Hat’s on-premises and cloud container management platform.
-Many customers have been using OpenShift to run stateless applications, but running stateful applications like databases may be a challenge on OpenShift.
+It is build on top of Kubernetes and adds more features to simplify the software applications delivery process.
+Many customers have been using OpenShift to run stateless applications, but running stateful applications like databases may be are a challenge on OpenShift.

 Red Hat offers a portfolio of enterprise-class storage solutions, but neither GlusterFS (the basis for what Red Hat calls “Container Native Storage”) or Ceph were designed to run high-performance low-latency databases.
 GlusterFS and Ceph are great projects, but they both have specific drawbacks for database workloads.

 The key to running a database on OpenShift is to leverage a cloud-native storage solution designed from the ground up for high-performance databases or other stateful services.
 Datera is the solution for running stateful containers in production designed with DevOps in mind.
-With Datera, users can manage any database or stateful service on any infrastructure using any container scheduler, including OpenShift, Kubernetes, Mesosphere DC/OS, and Docker Swarm.
+With Datera, users can manage any database or stateful service on any infrastructure using any container scheduler, including OpenShift, Kubernetes, DC/OS, and Docker Swarm.

 Red Hat OpenShift version 3.9 with support for external volume plugins allowing you to take advantage of Datera enterprise-class storage features to encrypt, snapshot, backup, and ensure high availability to protect your mission-critical applications.